 Hypnosis isn't actually a treatment method by itself; instead, it's a tool that a skilled practitioner uses to engage the subconscious so that a patient can better hear and understand therapeutic suggestions from the clinician.
 When you are undergoing clinical hypnosis, you experience greater relaxation and more intense focus.
 You feel so focused, in fact, that other sensory stimuli fade into the background, allowing you to devote yourself fully to the therapist's guidance, whether that's suggestion or analysis.

 Helping Patients with Anxiety, Depression, Panic Disorder and Phobias

-The highly trained and board-certified hypnotherapists of Smith Psychotherapy work closely with their patients in order to best develop an individualized treatment plan based on the patient’s own personal and medical histories.
+The highly trained and board-certified hypnotherapists of Smith Psychotherapy work closely with their patients in order to best develop an individualized treatment plan based on the patient's own personal and medical histories.
 That way, care is dependent on the patient-driven instead of therapist-driven results.
-The patient is the true agent of change, fueled by their own ability to dig deep and rely on grit, determination, and innate resources for healing.
+The patient is the true agent of change, who utilizes their own strengths, abilities and innate resources for healing.

 Reach out to Smith Psychotherapy today and take the first step on the road to healing through clinical hypnosis.